nextflow-io/nextflow/docs/aws.md

 Nextflow allows the use of multiple executors in the same workflow application.
 This feature enables the deployment of hybrid workloads in which some jobs are executed in the local computer or local computing cluster and some jobs are offloaded to AWS Batch.

-To enable this feature, use one or more {ref}`config-process-selectors` in your Nextflow configuration to apply the AWS Batch configuration to the subset of processes that you want to offload.
+To enable this feature, use one or more `config-process-selectors` in your Nextflow configuration to apply the AWS Batch configuration to the subset of processes that you want to offload.
 For example:

 ```groovy
 aws {